-By Suresh Cuganesan, Deputy Chief Executive Officer and Alison Hart, Research Associate, John Grill Centre for Project Leadership, The University of Sydney.
+By Suresh Cuganesan, Chief Executive Officer and Alison Hart, Research Associate, John Grill Centre for Project Leadership, The University of Sydney.

 Trillions of dollars are to be invested in major projects over the next two decades, however, the track record of success is poor.
 Many will exceed their budgets, experience lengthy delays and fail to deliver on their intended outcomes.
 This is often because they are politically sensitive, publicly controversial, and become contested by lobby groups, social movements and rival political parties.
 A failure to engage with the public is damaging for many reasons.
 The risk of public backlash can mean extra costs and time, wasting the resources of the public as well as those companies involved in project planning and delivery.
 Equally important, poor engagement can result in missed opportunities to crowd-source ideas, incorporate these into the project and subsequently deliver better public value.
 If projects get mired in political controversy they may never get built, resulting often in poor social and economic outcomes.
 Project executives across government and the private-sector need to be able to engage skilfully with the public if major projects are to be designed and delivered well.